Shredly MTB Short Review

 The MTB Short is made of lightweight polyester and has a 10 1/2-inch inseam to provide good coverage.
 While our testers wanted heavier weight fabric and a longer inseam for full-on downhill riding, they trusted the MTB Short in the rock gardens and on steep descents.

-The short has roomy legs and enough length to work with kneepads, though most riders will have a narrow gap while seated.
+The short has roomy legs and barely enough length to work with kneepads - most riders will have a narrow gap while seated.
 Shredly also makes a longer short for those with longer legs and anyone who wants more coverage.

 These shorts are equipped with long zippered vents on top of the thighs.
 For hot days in the saddle, these are awesome for ventilating your legs.
 They do add some bulk and might look a little funny, but if you run hot, you will appreciate the functionality.

 There was no issue with shorts slipping down as we pedaled, nor was there a gap in the back.
-With 4-way stretch fabric that moved well as we pedaled and descended on the bike, the MTB Short was one of the most comfortable shorts we tested.
+With 4-way stretch fabric that moves well as we pedaled and descended on the bike, the MTB Short is one of the most comfortable shorts we tested.